 Get to see stunning lifelike wax figures of world-renowned celebrities in sports, politics, the music and entertainment industry, show business, and the Royal Family.

-Rub shoulders (quite literally) with the famous people who led prolific lives in the Golden Age of Dutch history.
+Similarly, you can rub shoulders (quite literally) with the famous people who led prolific lives in the Golden Age of Dutch history.

 Get the chance to experience how it feels like to be a TV host in an interactive TV studio, where you can test out your own presentation skills!

 You can visit Madame Tussauds daily until 8:00 pm, with a few exceptions when the museum may close earlier or a little later.